ayushdubey025/aws-static-portfolio/README.md

 4. Created CloudFront distribution with S3 bucket as origin
 5. Requested SSL certificate in ACM and attached it to CloudFront
 6. (Optional) Connected Route 53 domain for custom URL
+7. Used IAM user to manage project securely via console access

 ---